smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 ## Potential downsides

-Since it is necessary to implement the large amount of modification due to implement multiple sorting methods, the developer must do the implementation carefully and also, it will take a long time.
+As there is a large modification required to implement multiple sorting methods, the developer must do the implementation carefully and also, it will take a long time.

 ## Impact on existing code